Updated June 8, 2023

 - Code Signing Certificates: This type of digital Certificate allows the Software developer to encrypt the code of their software or application.
 After encrypting the code attacker can not change or modify that code.
 Code Signing Certificates ensure the highest levels of security and verification.
 CA of the Code Signing Certificate verifies the integrity of software and the publisher’s identity using public key infrastructure (PKI) and digital signature technology and confirms that your code has not been tampered with or corrupted.

-This has been a guide for Digital Certificate.
-Here we have discussed digital certificates, contents of digital certificate, and how it is created and its types.
+This has been a guide for Digital Certificates.
+Here we have discussed digital certificates, the contents of a digital certificate, how it is created, and its types.
 You may also have a look at the following articles to learn more –